 But Dictys’s brother, the king of the island, whose name was Polydectes, had been watching Danaë for a long time, finding her only that much more alluring every time she rejected one of his propositions.
 At last, he decided that he simply must have her.
-His aging, mild-mannered brother could do little to stop him from taking her; his only obstacle was young Perseus, who tended to be as hot-headed and impulsive as he was strong.
+His aging, mild-mannered brother could do little to stop him from taking her; his only obstacle was young Perseus, who could often be as hot-headed and impulsive as he was strong.

 So, he hit upon a devious scheme to use the young man’s personality against him.
-Perseus was intensely loyal to his mother, but he was also, like so many men of his age through all time, proud — and deeply insecure in his pride.
+Perseus was intensely loyal to his mother, but he was also proud, like so many men of his age through all time — and he was deeply insecure in his pride.
 This Polydectes now determined to take advantage of.
 He announced that he would soon be getting married to another eligible woman, and asked that all of the better families of the island contribute a fine horse to the royal stables as a wedding gift to their king and future queen.
 But, what with Dictys having chosen to reject the royal court and all of its wealth, Perseus’s family had no horses.
 The grandfather was happy enough simply to plead poverty and go about his business.
 But not so the grandson.
 He was mortified.

 “No matter,” Polydectes said to Perseus with affected magnanimity.
 “One can’t get blood from a stone, after all.”
 Then he began to muse about how much he would like to have another gift to bestow on his bride, a gift much more splendid than any horse: the head of one of the monsters that were known as Gorgons.
 As he had hoped, Perseus immediately volunteered to go on a quest for just such a grisly token.
 “I shall not return to Seriphos until I have this most wonderful gift of all!” he vowed.
-Dictys and Danaë rightfully suspected Polydectes’s motives in allowing Perseus to undertake such an impossibly perilous quest, but they could do nothing to convince him to back away from the rash promise he had made.
+Dictys and Danaë rightfully suspected Polydectes’s motives in allowing Perseus to undertake such an impossibly perilous quest, but they could do nothing to convince the young man to back away from the rash promise he had made.
 He would rather die, he said, than be shamed before the whole island.

 Now, the Gorgons were three of the most fearsome monsters in all the world.
-They had been part of the earliest, primordial generations of the earth; they were older even than any of the Olympian gods, products of a time when the world had been more grotesque in its extremes.
-Humanoid in form, female in sex, they had hair made out of venomous snakes itching to bite their victims, hands of brass for crushing the life out of them, and golden wings for seeking them out from above.
+They were of the earliest, primordial generations of the earth; they were older even than any of the Olympian gods, products of a time when the world had been more grotesque in its extremes.
+Humanoid in form, female in sex, they had hair of venomous snakes itching to bite their victims, hands of brass for crushing the life out of them, and golden wings for seeking them out from above.
 Worst of all, they instantly turned to stone anyone who looked directly upon them.
 Perseus had no idea where he should find them, nor how he should kill one of them once he did so.
 So, he boarded a ship and made his way toward the place where so many of those with unanswered questions went.

 Thus it was that Perseus too came to Delphi, some 25 years after Acrisius had come.
 He told the oracle of his plight, asking where he could find the Gorgons and how he could possibly protect himself against their terrible power.
-The oracle returned from her consultation with Apollo with a shocking answer to another burning question he had never thought to ask, fixated as he was on his current quest.
-“You are the son of the supreme god himself, Zeus!”
+The oracle returned from her consultation with Apollo with a shocking answer to another burning question he had never thought to ask, fixated as he was on his current quest: “You are the son of the supreme god himself, Zeus!”
 While Perseus struggled to reckon with this piece of news, she told him that Apollo’s only response to the question which had actually brought him to Delphi was unusually cryptic even by his standard.
 All the god would say was that Perseus should journey to the land of acorns.

 But that night, none other than Hermes, the messenger of the gods, came to Perseus flying on his winged sandals, wearing his winged hat and carrying his winged staff, accompanied by Athena, resplendent in her silvery armor, brandishing her sharp-tipped spear of wisdom before her.
 “Before you can think about attacking the Gorgons,” Hermes said to the shocked young man who had bowed down on the grass before them, “you must be properly equipped with some tools of battle which Hephaestus has made just for you.”
 Then Hermes gave to Perseus a fine bronze sword with a black sheath, and Athena gave him a golden shield polished to a mirror-like shine.
 Indeed, to serve as a mirror was its intended purpose.
 “Do not look upon the Gorgons directly,” said Athena.
 “Look only at their reflections in the shield.”

 Yet even these gifts of the gods wouldn’t be enough for Perseus to carry out such a daunting task as killing a Gorgon.
 Hermes told him that he could borrow the other things he would need from some nymphs who dwelt far, far away in the north of the world; Hermes didn’t know exactly where.
 Luckily, the god did know where he could find the answer to the question of the nymphs’ abode.
 “The three Gorgons have three other, even stranger sisters, known simply as the Gray Women, who were born old and feeble and must remain that way forevermore; they have just one eye and one tooth which they have to share among themselves.
-Being older than us gods of Olympus, they know many things that even we do not, including the whereabouts of the nymphs of the north.
+Being older than we gods of Olympus, they know many things that even we do not, including the whereabouts of the nymphs of the north.
 I will fly you to the place where the Gray Women dwell, a place which is itself well beyond the ken of mortal geographers.”

 With that, Hermes lifted the strapping youth up as if he was a baby and sprang with him into the air.
 He carried Perseus above the firmament, almost to the ends of the earth, near to that remote place where the Titan Atlas held up the sky.
-At last they descended, quietly and inconspicuously, in a scrubby, mountainous region, near a clearing where a campfire could be seen burning away through the gnarled branches of small, sad-looking trees.
+They descended, quietly and inconspicuously, in a scrubby, mountainous region, near a clearing where a campfire could be seen burning away through the gnarled branches of small, sad-looking trees.
 Perseus turned to ask his guide what to do next, only to find that the god had disappeared.
 He was, it seemed, on his own from here.

 So, he crept up to the very edge of the clearing and peeked around the trunk of the nearest tree.
 He saw three wrinkled old crones, bickering among themselves as they crouched like vultures over a haunch of half-spoiled meat.
 The one on the left held the meat in her hands, gnawing on it as best she could with what did indeed seem to be a single tooth.
 Then the one in the middle spoke up.
 “I think you’ve had quite enough, Enyo, dearie.”
 And with that, she slid her greasy fingers up to her companion’s face and came away with a single orb, glinting wetly in the firelight — an eye!